in

 Barry White’s Career

-Barry White’s first career move came as a singer for a band called the Upfronts.
 He was a songwriter, arranger, and producer, carrying these hats to several other small bands in the area.
-He tried to release two albums under the pseudonym Barry Lee, but those fell short.
+He released two albums under the pseudonym Barry Lee, but those fell short.

 White assisted with the launch of the R&B group Love Unlimited in the seventies, falling in love with singer Glodean James from the group.
 Soon after, he received an offer for a solo track and produced the iconic I’ve Got So Much To Give album.

-Soon after, White’s career took off.
-He released smash hit after smash hit, from ballads like “Can’t Get Enough of Your Love, Babe” to “You’re My First, My Last, My Everything”.
 People adored his charged lyrics, deep baritone voice, and glorious accompanying music.
 They even went crazy for his more instrumental numbers, showing Barry’s lyrical talent wasn’t the only thing they enjoyed.

-Although his style of music began to die down in popularity in the eighties, White remained at the top of his game in the music business.
-He made a comeback after starring in an episode of The Simpsons, as himself, and releasing the wildly successful album The Icon Is Love.
+He made a comeback after starring in an episode of The Simpsons as himself and releasing the wildly successful album The Icon Is Love.
 He kept his popular status throughout the nineties by releasing hit songs until passing away in 2003.

 How Did Barry White Die?

-Barry White was overweight for the entirety of his adult life, contributing to underlying health issues under the surface.
 He was also a smoker.
 Some sources report him smoking as much as 150 cigarettes a day, or about 7 to 8 packs.
 All did not benefit his body.

 White took a break in 1995 after almost collapsing after a concert.
 That same year, he had a stroke from high blood pressure and was in a coma for four days.
 It was the beginning of a downhill spiral for White.

-He toured with the Disco band Earth, Wind, & Fire in 1999 but had to cancel due to exhaustion and ongoing health struggles.
+He toured with the disco band Earth, Wind, & Fire in 1999 but had to cancel due to exhaustion and ongoing health struggles.
 He performed his last concerts in the 2000s before his hospitalization in 2002 for severe kidney failure.

 White needed a kidney replacement.
 As he underwent dialysis, he experienced a severe stroke in May of 2003.
 He could no longer go outside and suffered multiple seizures after that point.

 Due to White’s health, he couldn’t receive the transplant.
-He suffered severe cardiac arrest and died at age 58
+He suffered severe cardiac arrest and died at age 58.

 Where Did Barry White Die?